 Down the hall from the bar/food area is a small business center.

 At the back end of the sitting area is a quite nice espresso machine (again, the attendant kept hovering around the area, so I was nervous to take a photo), and behind that is yet another kitchen/bar area, though it was not in use at the time of our visit.
-You’ve seen the bar itself above, but there are also a handful of tables back there if you’re in search of a more out-of-the-way, slightly quieter place to sit.
+You’ve seen the bar itself above, but there are also a handful of tables back there.
+That’s useful if you’re in search of a more out-of-the-way, slightly quieter place to sit.
 A departures board is also located in this area.

 Overall, this is a fair lounge, with a reasonable food/drink selection and a top location if you are connecting from a British Airways flight to American or vice versa.
 The narrow layout can feel a little claustrophobic, though, and if you are a Priority Pass cardholder, the restricted access hours provide limited utility if you have a flight in the afternoon or evening.
 Nevertheless, it’s a nice place to spend a few hours, on par with other Business Class lounges such as The Club at ATL.